A Primary School Boy In Singapore Takes 'Revenge' On Classmate And Why It's so SHOCKING!

 The maid noticed that the water bottle smelt strongly of Dettol.
 The presence of soap bubbles added to the suspicion.
 The girl’s father reported the matter to the school and took her to hospital.
 The hospital later reported the case to the police.

-Lianhe Wanbao were the first to report on the incident and the girl apparently told them that she had seen the boy laughing when she drank from the water bottle.
-He had also earlier expressed his desire to 'poison' her.
+Lianhe Wanbao was the first to report on the incident and the girl apparently told them that she had seen the boy laughing when she drank from the water bottle.
+He had also earlier expressed his desire to ‘poison’ her.

-According to The New Paper, ironically, the Dettol liquid hand soap the boy poured into the water bottle was actually a prize won by the victim at a lucky draw held in school that day.
+According to The New Paper, ironically, the Dettol liquid hand soap the boy poured into the water bottle was actually a prize won by the victim at a lucky draw held in a school that day.
 It had been left on a desk in the classroom.